microsoft/hi-ml/hi-ml-histopathology/docs/README.md

 ## Onboarding to Azure

-To be completed later, this is not priority 0.
+Prio 1, to be completed later

 ## Creating datasets